elvanto/api-node/README.md

-# Elvanto API Ruby Library
+# Elvanto API Node.js Library

-This library is all set to go with version 1 of the <a href="https://www.ElvantoAPI.com/api/" target="_blank">Elvanto API</a>.
+This library is all set to go with version 1 of the <a href="https://www.elvanto.com/api/" target="_blank">Elvanto API</a>.

 ## Installation